Typical symptoms of low mood include: - Low self esteem - Worrying - ...

 From simple stage fright to agoraphobia

 The term 'anxiety disorder' encompasses a wide range of problems and conditions which give rise to symptoms of anxiety.
-On this page, anxiety advisor Marianna Kilburn explores some of these disorders in greater detail.
+On this page, mental wellbeing advisor Marianna Kilburn explores some of these disorders in greater detail.

 What is an anxiety disorder?